Leody Taveras Player Props: Rangers vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.13 team ERA that ranks 14th across all league pitching staffs.
+- The Marlins' 4.15 team ERA ranks 15th among all league pitching staffs.

-- Marlins pitchers combine to allow 119 home runs (1.1 per game), the seventh-fewest in the league.
+- Marlins pitchers combine to surrender the ninth-fewest home runs in baseball (122 total, 1.1 per game).

+- Soriano will make his first start of the season for the Marlins.

+- The 24-year-old right-hander has 11 appearances out of the bullpen this season.

 © 2023 Data Skrive.
 All rights reserved.